WPClubManager/wp-club-manager/readme.txt

 - Fix: Fatal error during onboarding wizard when selecting the sport
 - Fix: Undefined variable on match report if venue not set
 - Fix: Undefined $competition_meta in wpcm_get_match_team().
 Thanks to touxico
+- Fix: Age calculation error if no date of birth

 = 2.2.10 - 3rd February 2023 =